Learning How To Live In Your Body

 Why do we increase anxiety in therapy?

 You will learn ways to cope with current or future negative symptoms.
-Recovery from anxiety and depression is an active and engaged process.
+Recovery from anxiety avoidance is an active and engaged process.
 It takes dedication, work, and daily effort.

 It makes sense to teach a person what to do when symptoms are the worst.
-In order to do this, we trigger low mood, panic, or low energy states in the session.
+To do this, we may activate mood, panic, or avoidant energy states in the session.